Dipeshshome/mlproject/README.md

 app.py ==> containing the route definitions and the logic for handling requests and generating appropriate responses  data transformation and prediction.<br>

 Step 9: Model Deployment: <br>
+Deployment in AWS Elastic beanstalk with continous delivery method.